PARIS MOZART ORCHESTRA

 Showcasing the talents of the outstanding musicians of the PMO – each of them a soloist or chamber music player – lies at the very heart of the project.
 And the PMO strives to maintain an equal number of women in principal positions, visibly promoting, encouraging and exemplifying greater inclusion and diversity.

-The orchestra collaborates both with world-class artists – most recently soprano Véronique Gens and pianist Maria João Pires – and with such outstanding young soloists as pianists Isata Kanneh-Mason, Adam Laloum and Nathalia Milstein, and mezzo soprano Victoire Bunel.
+The orchestra collaborates both with world-class artists – most recently soprano Véronique Gens and pianist Maria João Pires – and with such outstanding young soloists as pianists Isata Kanneh-Mason, Adam Laloum, Nathalia Milstein, or Arielle Beck, and mezzo soprano Victoire Bunel.

-In recent seasons the orchestra has performed at the Philharmonie de Paris, Stresa Festival (Italy), French May Arts Festival (Hong Kong), Folle Journée de Nantes and Festival de Pâques in Aix-en-Provence.
+In recent seasons the orchestra has performed at the Philharmonie de Paris, Stresa Festival (Italy), French May Arts Festival (Hong Kong), Folle Journée de Nantes, Festival de Pâques in Aix-en-Provence, Festival Berlioz in La Côte-Saint-André, the Cervantino Festival in Mexico and the Concertgebouw Amsterdam.

-In 2023/24 the PMO continues its new artistic residency in Bourges and throughout the Centre-Val de Loire region with a second season of concerts and open rehearsals at the Maison de la Culture de Bourges, masterclasses at the Conservatoire, the PMO’s “Orchestre Au Bahut” educational program deployed in a dozen schools and high schools, projects at the city’s psychiatric hospital and nursing homes and a new partnership with the local prison.
+In 2024/25 the PMO begins the third season of its artistic residency in Bourges and throughout the Centre-Val de Loire region with a series of concerts and open rehearsals at the Maison de la Culture de Bourges, masterclasses at the Conservatoire, the PMO’s “Orchestre Au Bahut” educational program deployed in a dozen schools and high schools, projects at the city’s psychiatric hospital and nursing homes but also with the creation of a third-place dedicated to Art, Cultures & Mental Health, in partnership with the Georges Sand Psychiatric Hospital, as part of Bourges European Capital of Culture 2028.

-A powerful advocate of contemporary music, PMO artistic director Claire Gibault commissions each season a new multimedia melologue from a distinguished composer (so far Fabio Vacchi, Silvia Colasanti, Graciane Finzi, Édith Canat de Chizy, Philippe Hersant, Alexandra Grimal, Benoît Menut…) creating and expanding a unique, original and highly evocative repertory designed as much to enthral today’s music lovers and concert goers as to inspire and challenge the young participants in the orchestra’s award-winning educational arts and culture project “Orchestre Au Bahut”, a laureate of “La France S’Engage”.
-In 2023/24 the young composer Manon Lepauvre will be composer in residence at the PMO.
+A powerful advocate of contemporary music, PMO artistic director Claire Gibault commissions each season a new multimedia melologue from a distinguished composer (so far Fabio Vacchi, Silvia Colasanti, Graciane Finzi, Édith Canat de Chizy, Philippe Hersant, Alexandra Grimal, Benoît Menut, Manon Lepauvre…) creating and expanding a unique, original and highly evocative repertory designed as much to enthral today’s music lovers and concert goers as to inspire and challenge the young participants in the orchestra’s award-winning educational arts and culture project “Orchestre Au Bahut”, a laureate of “La France S’Engage”.
+In 2024/25 the young composer Orlando Bass is the composer in residence at the PMO.